 In his gardens and studios in Maine and Maryland, David expanded his practice.
 He wrote: “Art for me is a way of life.
 It is as much a vital part of my lifestyle as all of the other experiences that have helped to make me a particular individual.
 I try to exercise certain value judgments each time I choose one subject over another when painting.
 Yet, somehow, these choices of rendering form, regardless of how abbreviated they may seem, always tell the viewer something about my experiences and the culture out of which I have come.”
 CT

 UPDATE (04/09/20): A remembrance from artist Martin Puryear was added.
-He was among the first I reached to and I am grateful to have his contribution, which arrived today.
+He was among the first I reached out to and I am grateful to have his contribution, which arrived today.

 FIND MORE Renée Ater remembers David Driskell, who guided her through MA and Ph.D., degrees at the University of Maryland, where she went on to teach for 17 years